lucatravellerx2/embetter_with_tech/README.md

 # embetter_with_tech
-Random Musing With Technology For Embedering My Goals
+Random Musing With Technology For Embettering My Goals